 Simple living also saves a lot of money.

 You only need so much.
 As Epictetus says in verse 39 of the Enchiridion, in the same way the foot determines what kind of shoe is needed, the body determines what kind of possessions are needed.
 A human needs about 1.5kg of water a day, 1.5kg of food, and about 30m2 of living space.
 What are you going to do with more than that?
-Any time I hear some celebrity bought a 2000m2mansion, I am very impressed; these people must be absolutely enormous.
+I think it's stupid to pile up a bunch of unnecessary stuff, so any time I hear some celebrity bought a 2000m2 mansion, I am always very impressed; these people must be absolutely enormous.

 Possessions come with responsibility.
 They demand time, money and attention to clean, maintain, store, pack, unpack, operate and generally deal with.
 If you have a big, grand house, you better be prepared to spend a lot of time calling plumbers, roofers, electricians, exterminators etc. to deal with it.
 If you have a small apartment, you can use that time to learn to play the ukelele.

 Consumerism is the habit of falling for advertizing campaigns that associate a company's product with an inner desire (for status, love etc.).
 There is no love in a can of Lynx; that's a Madison Avenue magician's illusion.
 The danger is a cycle of going from one empty promise to another.
 Satisfaxion does not come from possessions; it comes from the inside.

 If you live in a consumerist society (e.g. modern Western society), you're likely to be involved in games that use possessions as a yardstick.
 Certain jobs require certain clothes and accessories to impress people.
 This is a key strategy of consumerism: you buy things not because of what the thing itself does for you, but because of the status other people grant you for having it.
 Status symbols.
 I think Karl Marx called it fetishization.